- Ø7Ø Club --a club just for PSK31 enthusiasts

 - Apache Open Office -- free alternative to MS Office as you now only get the application for a year or per-processor.

-- Avast! -- Paid anti-virus program by ALWIL Software.
+- Avast -- Free and paid anti-virus program by ALWIL Software.
 This web designer uses Avast..
-Protects Macs and those using XP.
+Protects Macs and those using XP and newer.

 - CCleaner -- free "crap cleaning" software removes temporary files, cookies, etc.